burakdede/tech-papers-read/amazon-dynamo/notes.md

 ### Exectuion of get() and put() opeartions

-- two options AWS generic HTTP load balance or partition aware client
+- two options AWS generic HTTP load balancer or partition aware client
-- second option causes less latency as it creates less network hop
+- second option causes less latency as it results in less network hop
 - put operation
 	- client directly redirect request to coordinator node
-	- coordinator node asks W number of node out of N-1 to confirm write
+	- coordinator node asks W number of node out of N-1 to confirm write (W: being min number of write ACK from nodes)
-	- depeding on how many reacable from the top N-1 list return result of all versions to client
+	- depeding on how many reachable from the top N-1 list return result of all data versions to client
 - get operation
 	- client directly redirect request to coordinator node
-	- coordinator node asks R number of node out of N-1 to confirm read
+	- coordinator node asks R number of node out of N-1 to confirm read (R: being min number of read ACK from nodes)
-	- depeding on how many reacable from the top N-1 return all versions to client
+	- depeding on how many reachable from the top N-1 return all versions to client (with vector clocks for receonciliation)
 - quorum like system, N total number of preference list, R total number of read ACKs and W total number of write ACKs
 - if we set R + W > N it basically forms quorum system meaning that your are gonna read your writes (since there will be overlap on your reads vs writes)